httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     NOTE: A "public suffix" is a domain that is controlled by a public registry, such as "com", "co.uk", and "pvt.k12.wy.us".
-This step is essential for preventing attacker.com from disrupting the integrity of example.com by setting a cookie with a Domain attribute of "com".
+This step is essential for preventing attacker.com from disrupting the integrity of site.example by setting a cookie with a Domain attribute of "com".
 Unfortunately, the set of public suffixes (also known as "registry controlled domains") changes over time.
 If feasible, user agents SHOULD use an up-to-date public suffix